-11 Philosophy Clubs ••••
+11 Philosophy Clubs

-Prep School In addition to fortnightly Philosophy lessons, pupils in Years 7 & 8 can choose to join the Philosophy & Film Club where they can explore higher order thinking and debates through the medium of film.
+In addition to fortnightly Philosophy lessons, pupils in Years 7 & 8 can choose to join the Philosophy & Film Club where they can explore higher order thinking and debates through the medium of film.

 Various themes and topics are covered ranging from care for the planet and the future of the human race (Wall-E) to thoughts/ feelings of self-redemption and modern warfare (Iron-man).
-Senior School Pupils have the option to enter a range of Philosophy competitions and Theology, Ethics and Philosophy (TEP) is offered as a subject option at GCSE, IB and A level.
-Felsted has invited quest speakers from a range of academic fields to give talks and lead debates.

 Our Prep Headmaster includes a Philosophy question in his newsletter each week for both pupils, parents and teachers to explore and share their answers.

 Examples of Headmaster's weekly questions: